DavidOgalo/ANZ_Insurance_Finance_Project/README.md

 A complete list of sources is available in the Sources sheet of the final deliverable.

+## Templates

+A template file, `ANZ_Insurance_Finannce_Template.xlsx`, is included in the `templates/` directory.
+This template provides a reference for the structure, formatting, and content expected in the final deliverable Excel workbook.
+It can be used as a guide for future projects, for customizing the output, or for ensuring consistency when extending the dataset.
+Review this template to understand the recommended layout and key components of a high-quality company data enrichment deliverable.

 ## Notes

 - All contact information was ethically sourced from publicly available business sources